Film: The Best Years of Our Lives

 - Mundane Made Awesome: Homer writing a check at the bank.
 For a person with two working hands it's a simple task.
 For Homer to do it, it's an act so amazing it shames Al into giving another veteran a loan without sufficient collateral.

 - Relationship Sabotage: Peggy intends to break up Fred's marriage to Marie.
 Lampshaded by her line "That's the end of my career as a home wrecker".

-- Al can no longer relate to his wife or his children who grew up without him, and is turning into an alcoholic;
+- Al can no longer relate to his wife or his children who grew up without him, and is turning into an alcoholic.

 - War Is Hell: We don't see any battles on the screen.
 All we see is the damage each war veteran brings back with him.

 - What Happened to the Mouse?: Peggy's younger brother, Rob, is seen in a couple of early scenes and then disappears from the rest of the film.

 - Your Cheating Heart: Both Fred and his wife are having flings as their marriage crumbles.